documenso/documenso/README.md

 Want to get up and running quickly?
 Follow these steps:

-1. [Fork this repository ](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) to your github account.
+1. [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) to your GitHub account.

 After forking clone it using the below command: